lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 Recently, for a web application I was working on, I needed to allow users to search for products in the inventory of several resellers.
-Each of these resellers typically offers a few thousands of products.
-The app needed to offer advanced fulltext features like **fuzzy match** (finding results also when a term does not match exactly, for example due to a mispell), **prefix search** (searching for the initial part of a term should already yield results before the whole word is typed in), and proper **ranking of results** (more relevant results should appear first).
+Each of these resellers typically offers several thousands different products.
+The app needed to offer advanced full-text features like **fuzzy match** (finding results also when a term does not match exactly, for example due to a mispell), **prefix search** (searching for the initial part of a term should already yield results before the whole word is typed in), and proper **ranking of results** (more relevant results should appear first).

 Normally, for such use cases, a search engine like **Solr** or **ElasticSearch** would be the obvious choice.
-The challenge though, was to make the search feature as fast as possible, but also resilient to spotty Internet connections on users' smartphones.
+The challenge though, was to make search as fast as possible, but also resilient to spotty Internet connections on users' smartphones.
 I started to think whether it would make sense to implement the search index **client-side instead of server-side**: it might sound a bit unorthodox, but if possible at all, it would have given us several advantages.

 First, once the index is loaded, a temporary interruption of the Internet connectivity would not affect the search experience: if the search index lives